openregister/openregister-java/RUNNING_LOCALLY.md

 Update the schema in the same way, to `schema: myregister`.

-Next, update fields and registers location for environments other than beta in the same way.
+Next, go to `config.docker.basic.yaml` and update the fields and registers location if you are cloning an environment other than beta.

 Fields locations per environment: